webpioneersron/php-image-compression-example-code-ACS/README.md

 	php app.php mode=reduce inputFile=../console/newimage.jpeg outputFile=images/reducedImage.jpeg

 ###Explanation
 The sample code package is a fully functioning example of the ACS compression service.
-The call to the API is made within app.php that Walkthrough of the contents and verify if the input file is an image with a correct path.
+The call to the API is made within **app.php**, which verifies that the input is a valid path to an image file and then it makes a call to the compress API using that image.

-####Prepare data to pass into CURL using function reduce($input,$output) , in which input is the source image, and output is the image after compression.
+####Prepare the data to pass into CURL
+Use function reduce($input,$output), in which input is the source image, and output is the image after compression.

     $image = file_get_contents($input);
     $imageType = mime_content_type($input);